mrpowers-io/spark-fast-tests/README.md

 If you only need to compare DataFrames, you can use `DataFrameComparer` with the associated `assertSmallDataFrameEquality` and `assertLargeDataFrameEquality` methods.
 Under the hood, `DataFrameComparer` uses the `assertSmallDatasetEquality` and `assertLargeDatasetEquality`.

-*Note : comparing Datasets can be tricky since some column names might be given by spark when applying transformations.
+*Note : comparing Datasets can be tricky since some column names might be given by Spark when applying transformations.
-Would this happen, use the `ignoreColumnNames` boolean to skip name verification.*
+Use the `ignoreColumnNames` boolean to skip name verification.*

 ## Setup